Tencent/UI-Mate/README.md

 ### Demonstration-guided execution

-UI-Mate-27B in the **self-demo** setting, where each target is paired with a successful rollout of that same task from a stronger agent.
+`UI-Mate-democua-27B` in the **self-demo** setting, where each target is paired with a successful rollout of that same task from a stronger agent.
 Initial states, budgets, and evaluators are identical; only the demonstration differs.
+Both columns below are that same demonstration-guided checkpoint, run with and without the demonstration.

 | Evaluation set · metric                        | Instruction only | + one self-demo | Change    |